smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 These instructions are for Windows Apache Tomcat.
 Linux Tomcat will be very similar.
 It is assumed that the installer knows how to:

-* Can modify Windows file permissions
+* Modify Windows file permissions
 * Set environment variables; check settings; setup up the executable and library search paths
-* Can install and de-install programs
+* Install and de-install programs
-* Can start and stop system services
+* Start and stop system services
-* Is able to administer the installation machine.
+* Has the access rights to administer the installation machine.

-If you are running with power user privilege, as most laptops and Imperial staff PCs do, you already have far too much privilege and you may not need to modify file permissions much.
+If you are running with power user privilege, as most laptops and Imperial staff PCs do, you already have *far too much* privilege and you may not need to modify file permissions much.

 For help on file permission see: [Windows file permissions](https://technet.microsoft.com/en-us/library/dd277411.aspx).
 As a general rule, it is much